pypa/bandersnatch/docs/CONTRIBUTING.md

 /path/to/venv/bin/bandersnatch -c src/bandersnatch/default.conf mirror
 ```

+Alternately, copy the config to `test.conf` which is ignored from git and use that name instead.

 ## Running Unit Tests

 We use tox to run tests. `tox.ini` has the options needed, so running tests is very easy.